ffund/tcp-ip-essentials/lab2/2-8-icmp-ping.md

 ```
-netstat -ln
+netstat -ln -u
 ```

-to list listening ports.
+to list listening UDP ports.
 Look for a service listening on UDP port 4000.
+Save this output for your lab report.